 1. Simplified Issue Whole Life

-This is your best-case scenario.
-No medical exam, just some health questions.
+This is the best-case scenario for seniors.
+No medical exam is required—just a few health questions.

-✅ Best value for people in average to fair health
+- ✅ Best value for those in average to fair health

-We work with companies that offer these policies well into your 80s—even with conditions like COPD, diabetes, pacemakers, and more.
+We work with carriers that provide these policies even if you have conditions like COPD, diabetes, or a pacemaker.

 2. Guaranteed Acceptance Life Insurance

-This is the “last resort” option—and often the one pushed on TV.
+This is the “last resort” option—often the one advertised heavily on TV.

 What Does Life Insurance Over 80 Cost?